dojo/docs/dojox/editor/plugins/ResizeTableColumn.rst

 .. contents::
     :depth: 2

-Have you ever wanted to resize the width of the table column by dragging the edge of the table columnin the editor's document?
+Have you ever wanted to resize the width of the table column by dragging the edge of the table's column in the editor's document?
 This plug-in is for you.

 ========
 Features